nashville-software-school/front-end-curriculum/04-command-line/README.md

 1. Moving files and directories `mv`
 1. Deleting files and folders `rm && rm -rf`

+> **Instructor Suggestion:**
+> Have students create a `workspace` directory in their home directory.
+Then create a child directory named `nss`.
+Create a file named `THEIR_NAME.md`.
+Copy that file to `THEIR_NAME-COPY.md`.
+Create another directory under `nss` named `destroy` (i.e. `/workspace/nss/destroy`), then create another file with a name of their choosing in that one.
+Go back up one directory and delete the `destroy` directory.

 ## Advanced commands & options

 1. Perform actions that affect the entire machine with `sudo`